africacodeacademy-erp2024/benita-profile/slides/slides.md

 # All about me

 I am a 21 year old born and raised in Botswana but originally from DRC.
+I am a student a Botho University in my 4th t

 ---
 # My Background